 Brazil Nuts Benefits In Diabetes Management

-Unsaturated fat in Brazil Nuts has proven to be helpful in reducing the diabetes level.
+Unsaturated fat in Brazil Nuts has proven to help reduce the diabetes level.
 A study showed that consumption of brazil nuts daily for over 6 months increases the selenium level in our body.
 It makes the cells resistant to H2O2-induced oxidative DNA damage in Type 2 Diabetes patients.

-Furthermore, replacing carbohydrate and saturated fats with polyunsaturated or monounsaturated fats significantly reduces haemoglobin A1c levels, thereby benefiting glycemic control.
-So, instead of binging on sugary-baked food or having high-fat meat, brazil nuts are the healthy alternative to satisfy small cravings between meals.
+Furthermore, replacing carbohydrate and saturated fats with polyunsaturated or monounsaturated fats significantly reduces hemoglobin A1c levels, thereby benefiting glycemic control.
+So, brazil nuts are a healthy alternative to satisfy small cravings between meals instead of binging on sugary-baked food or having high-fat meat.

 Benefits of Brazil Nuts For Reducing Inflammation

 Brazil nuts are rich in antioxidants such as Selenium, vitamin E, gallic acid, and ellagic acid.
-Selenium increases an enzyme called glutathione peroxidase that helps in combating damage by free radicals and prevents our body from oxidative stress, which ultimately helps in reducing inflammation and preventing cell damage.
+Selenium increases an enzyme called glutathione peroxidase that helps combat damage by free radicals and prevents our body from oxidative stress, which ultimately helps reduce inflammation and prevent cell damage.

-According to a study, people who consumed 4-10 brazil nuts every day showed long-term decrease in inflammatory markers such as C-reactive protein, interleukin-6, interleukin-1, and tumor necrosis factor alpha.
+According to a study, people who consumed 4-10 brazil nuts every day showed a long-term decrease in inflammatory markers such as C-reactive protein, interleukin-6, interleukin-1, and tumor necrosis factor-alpha.